Ashi-Ryu/AutoCollectAppearance/README.md

-Automatically accepts appearance collection confirmation popups for Ascension
+Automatically accepts appearance collection confirmation popups for Ascension + a clickable button to bulk collect all